cloudnativeessentials/dra-tutorial/README.md

 #### ResourceClaimTemplate

-A ResourceClaimTemplate is a template to create ResourceClaims from for per-Pod access to resources. <br>
+A ResourceClaimTemplate is a template to create ResourceClaims from, for per-Pod access to resources. <br>

 Let's use `kubectl explain` to see the ResourceClaimTemplate's description: